-Currently, vaccines are available for all those 12 and older throughout the United States.
-However, we understand that availability may be inconsistent in some areas and vaccines may not be right for everyone.
+Currently, vaccines are available for all those 5 and older throughout the United States.
+We understand that vaccines are a family decision.

 All of our staff members will be fully vaccinated.
 We strongly encourage that all age-eligible campers be vaccinated before arriving at camp.
 Vaccination is the best way to protect each individual and the camp community from the threat of COVID-19.